-We draft a personally tailored estate plan for you, customized to meet your and your family’s particular needs.
-Our attorneys do not blindly use the formula documents many others utilize to draft standardized wills and document, but carefully consider the unique circumstances of your situation to craft the best possible plan of wealth- and welfare-protection for you.
+No matter your estate size, we draft a personally tailored estate plan for you, customized to meet your and your family’s particular needs.
+Our attorneys do not blindly use the form documents many others utilize to draft standardized wills and documents, but instead carefully consider the unique circumstances of your situation to craft the best possible plan of wealth- and welfare-protection for you.

 Gregory Keane is a Florida Bar Board Certified Tax Lawyer and a Board Certified Wills, Trusts and Estates Lawyer.
 Board Certification is the highest level of evaluation given by the Florida Bar for competency and experience in the areas approved by the Florida Supreme Court.
 This designation signifies that an attorney meets standards of competency and knowledge in certain areas of the law including professionalism and ethics in practice.